sul-dlss/pre-assembly/README.md

 # Normal run.
 Will restart and crete a new log file, overwriting any existing log file for that project.
 bin/pre-assemble YAML_FILE

-# Run in resume mode, which will automatically pick up where left off based on the log file.
-Passing the --resume flag overrides the actual value of resume from the YAML config.
-bin/pre-assemble YAML_FILE --resume

 # Run in limit mode (default of 200), which will automatically limit the number of items pre-assembled to 200 regardless of what is set in the YAML file.
-Useful with resume.
-bin/pre-assemble YAML_FILE --limit --resume
+bin/pre-assemble YAML_FILE --limit

 # Run in limit mode (set to 100), which will automatically limit the number of items pre-assembled regardless of what is set in the YAML file.
-Useful with resume.
-bin/pre-assemble YAML_FILE --limit=100 --resume
+bin/pre-assemble YAML_FILE --limit=100
 ```

     Again, you can add RAILS_ENV=XXXX to the beginning of the command